Drone Laws in St. Lucia

 Flying Drones in St. Lucia

-Overview: Drone rules in L
+Overview: Drone rules in St. Lucia

 Recreational use of drones allowed?
 Yes, after registration or approval